Price Discrimination in International Airline Markets: Model

 \end{enumerate}

-In any given period ($t$), there are four possible outcomes given a demand realization: neither seat-release policy is binding, either one of the two seat-release policies is binding, or both are binding.
+In any given period ($t$), there are four possible outcomes given a demand realization: neither seat-release policy is binding, first-class or economy class seat-release policies are binding, or both are binding.
 If the seat-release policy is not binding for either of the two cabins, then the expected demand for the respective cabins in period $t$ when the airline chooses policy $\chi_t:=(p_{t}^{e},\overline{q}_{t}^{e},p_{t}^{f},\overline{q}_{t}^{f})$ is

-If one or both of the seat-release policies are binding, the rationing process creates the possibility for inefficiencies to arise both in terms of exclusion of passengers with a greater willingness-to-pay than those that are allocated a seat, as well as misallocations of passengers across cabins.
+If one or both of the seat-release policies are binding, the rationing process creates the possibility for inefficiencies by excluding passengers with a greater willingness-to-pay than those allocated a seat and misallocating passengers across cabins.

 In Figure \ref{fig:seat-allocation-random}, we present a simple example to illustrate inefficiency arising from asymmetric information in this environment under random allocation.
 Assume the airline has one first-class and two economy seats remaining and chooses to release one seat in each cabin at $p^f=2000$ and $p^e=500$.
-Suppose three passengers arrive with values $v_1 = 2500$, $v_2 = 1600$, and $v_3 = 5000$, with $\xi_1=\xi_2=2$ and $\xi_3=1$.
-Arrivals 1 and 2 are willing to pay twice as much for a first-class seat as an economy seat, whereas arrival 3 values the two cabins equally.
-Suppose that under the random allocation rule, arrival 2 gets to choose first and arrival 3 is the last.
-As shown in Figure \ref{fig:seat-allocation-random}, the final allocation is inefficient because: a) arrival 2 gets first-class even though 1 values it more; and b) arrival 1 gets economy even though 3 values it more.
-This difference in arrival timing creates the possibility for multiple welfare-enhancing trades.
-Given the limited opportunity for coordination amongst arrivals to make such trades, and the legal/administrative barriers to doing so, we believe random rationing is a reasonable way to allocate seats within a period.
+Suppose three nonstop passengers arrive with values $v_1 = 2500$, $v_2 = 1600$, and $v_3 = 5000$, with $\xi_1=\xi_2=2$ and $\xi_3=1$.
+Passengers $n_1$ and $n_2$ are willing to pay twice as much for a first-class seat as an economy seat, whereas passenger $n_3$ values the two cabins equally.
+Furthermore, suppose two connecting passengers arrive, and out of these two, suppose the first connecting passenger $c_1$ is to be allocated an economy seat, and $c_2$ is to be allocated a first-class seat, if available.
+Suppose that under the random allocation rule, nonstop passengers get to choose before connecting, and among nonstop passengers, $n_2$ gets to choose first, and $n_3$ is the last, and among connecting passengers, suppose $c_1$ is allocated first.